HybelStudio/object-pooling/README.md

 - **Instantiation Type:** This determines how to objects are instatiated during initialization.
     - **Bulk:** Using this option means all the objects are instantiated at the same time during initialization.
     - **Batches Per Frame:** Using this option means the objects will be instantiated over multiple frames.
 - **Batch Amount:** If the `Batches Per Frame` option is chosen for `Instantiation Type` this detrmines how many objects are instantiated each frame.
-If you have many object pools with this option, its better to choose smaller numbers since all the pools are handles in parallel and will accumulate their batches on each frame.
+If you have many object pools with this option, its better to choose smaller numbers since all the pools are handled in parallel and will accumulate their batches on each frame.

 ### Add the Object Pool Asset to the Object Pooler